 If you’re trying to show off that pretty holiday outfit to Grandma, you may want to turn on the light for a few.
 They are really cute, just not what I was looking for this time.

-Your camera settings define the look of your photo.
+3. Your camera settings define the look of your Christmas tree photos of the kids.

-For these pictures, I wanted a classic picture with my kids next to the tree in a cute holiday outfit.
+For this Christmas tree pictures, I wanted a classic photo with my kids next to the tree in a cute holiday outfit (for Grandma).
 There are lots of creative options you can do to create bokeh (to make those lights flare big and blurry) but this type of picture shows your kids enjoying the atmosphere of that glowing Christmas tree.
-(If you’re looking for a Christmas portrait with an artistic, blurry background, check out this tutorial).

 ISO: 1250 (this makes my camera more sensitive to the available light)